17 zip codes·Updated June 2026

 4 Bedroom$3,100/mo

-Fair Market Rents are published annually by HUD for the Nashville metropolitan area.
-Local housing authorities use these to set Section 8 voucher payment standards, typically between 90% and 110% of the FMR.
+HUD publishes Fair Market Rents once a year for the Nashville metro area.
+Local housing authorities use them to set Section 8 voucher payment standards, usually 90% to 110% of the FMR.

-Nashville's got a solid economic base — healthcare, music industry, and a growing tech scene.
-No state income tax keeps attracting people from higher-cost states, and that's been good for rental demand.
-The Gulch and Midtown are your premium areas, while south and east of downtown is where investors tend to find better cash flow.
-One thing to watch: the city cracked down on short-term rentals, so a bunch of Airbnb inventory got pushed back into the long-term market.
-That added supply in certain neighborhoods.
-A one-bedroom in 37203 and one in 37211 are completely different markets, so city-wide averages don't tell you much.
+Nashville's economic base sits on healthcare, music, and a growing tech scene.
+No state income tax keeps pulling people in from higher-cost states.
+The Gulch and Midtown are premium.
+Investors looking for cash flow tend to work south and east of downtown.
+Watch the short-term rental situation: the city tightened STR rules, and a bunch of Airbnb inventory got pushed back into long-term, adding supply in certain neighborhoods.
+A one-bedroom in 37203 and a one-bedroom in 37211 are different markets.
+City-wide averages don't tell you much.